About us

 For nearly fifty years, the West London Chorus (previously the Chiswick Choir) has built up a reputation for performing classic European repertoire and contemporary works.

-The West London Chorus performs at least three concerts a year, bringing choral music to a wide audience at affordable prices.
+The West London Chorus performs at least three concerts a year, bringing choral music to a wide audience.

 JOIN US